DALTON SCHOOL GRAD PRAISES MOM in NEW BIOGRAPHY

 With the help of my life partner, who sold books as well as assisted with set up, take down, and transportation, I had a fine reading on this pleasant August night in Brooklyn.
 People began arriving about a half hour before the reading so they could enjoy a light meal...read more

 An Extraordinary Life: Josephine E. Jones Book Launch Retrospective, May 24, 2017 Where is the Writer?
 Wednesday, May 24, 2017, 7PM, at the Springfield Library.
 Many of the guests had arrived.
-Denise DeVone and Kathey Piedl, my two friends who were acting as hosts,...read more
+Denise DeVone and Kathey Piedl, my two friends who were acting...read more

 Hello, Family and Friends On Friday, August 4, at 7PM, I will give a reading from An Extraordinary Life: Josephine E. Jones, sell books, and stamp them at the Commons Cafe at 388 Atlantic Ave. in Brooklyn.There is no cover charge, but event goers purchase meals from...read more